Table of Contents

 Physical Examination of Acute Neck Pain

-Careful inspection of patients posture on standing position can reveal important findings like cervical lordosis, kyphosis, scoliosis, head forward posture and torticollis.
+Careful inspection of the patient’s posture while in the standing position can reveal important findings such as cervical lordosis, kyphosis, scoliosis, head-forward posture, and torticollis.

-palpation of important landmarks like cervical spine, joint facets, sternocleid muscle, scalene muscle etc. may give important clues for diagnosis.
+Palpation of important areas such as the cervical spine, joint facets, sternocleidomastoid muscle, and scalene muscle may give important clues to the most likely diagnosis.

 The range of motion

-Since there is a restriction of movement in case of neck pain, careful evaluation of a range of motion mostly extension and flexion should be undertaken.
-Lateral bending and even rotatory movement to assess the symmetry of motion can reveal some pathological condition.
-Sometimes these motion test aggravates the pain.
+Since there is a restriction of movement in patients with neck pain, careful evaluation of a range of motion, mostly extension, and flexion, should be undertaken.
+Lateral bending and even rotatory movement to assess the symmetry of motion can reveal a pathological condition.
+Sometimes, however, motion tests can aggravate the pain.

 A complete and thorough neurological examination is a must for all cases of neck pain.
-Muscle power, reflexes, measuring the sensory factors like touch, pain temperature can also give the idea about dermatomal involvement.
+Muscle power, reflexes, and measuring sensory factors such as touch, pain, and temperature can also give clues to dermatomal involvement.

-Two most important causes of neck pain are Cervical radiculopathy and cervical myelopathy.
+The two most important causes of neck pain are cervical radiculopathy and cervical myelopathy.
 These two conditions can be differentiated from each other by different tests.

-Imaging modalities and even Doppler imaging technique are most helpful in evaluating pain of vascular origin but it has limited use in neurogenic pain.
+Imaging modalities and, sometimes, the Doppler imaging technique can also help evaluate pain that is vascular in origin but has limited use in evaluating neurogenic pain.

-Several tests can be used to differentiate between radiculopathy and thoracic outlet syndrome (presented in above table).
-There are specific tests for thoracic outlet syndrome also like Adson test, elevated arm stress test etc.
+Several tests can be used to differentiate between cervical radiculopathy and thoracic outlet syndrome (see table below).
+There are also specific tests for thoracic outlet syndrome, including the Adson test and elevated-arm stress test.

 Investigations of Acute Neck Pain

-Clinical examination of the neck is not enough to diagnose the definite cause of the acute neck pain because of the overlap in clinical manifestations between different diseases.
+Clinical examination of the neck is not enough to diagnose the definitive cause of acute neck pain because of the overlap in clinical manifestations between different diseases.
 Diagnostic imaging tests are considered a cornerstone in the diagnosis and management of a patient with neck pain.

 Radiography of the cervical spine can assist in determining the area of degenerative disease.
-Anteroposterior view, lateral views are most useful in delineating the lesion.
-Traumatic fracture and even congenital malformations can be ruled out through the odontoid view.
-Cervical canal stenosis or neural foramina obliteration and arthritic changes can be viewed best in oblique view.
-Most of the time x-ray may be normal patients with cervical region strain/ sprain.
-In degenerative diseases, the most common finding are the loss of disc space and osteophytes.
+Anteroposterior view and lateral views can be used to delineate the lesion.
+Traumatic fracture and congenital malformations can be ruled out through the odontoid view.
+Cervical canal stenosis or neural foramina obliteration and arthritic changes are best viewed in oblique view.
+In degenerative diseases, the most common findings are a loss of disc space and osteophytes.

-Most important mode of investigation in bony abnormalities and fracture as it can delineate the bony structure of the neck revealing different types of neck diseases as TB affection or neoplastic metastasis of cervical vertebrae.
+A CT scan is the most important mode of investigation in bony abnormalities and fractures as it can delineate the bony structure of the neck, revealing different types of neck diseases as tuberculosis infection or neoplastic metastasis to the cervical vertebrae.

-it is the best method to assess the cervical spine as the soft tissue like the spinal cord, nerve roots and disc can be visualized.
-MRI is the most important diagnostic modality for patients with motor neuron disease, cervical radiculopathy or myelopathy.
+MRI is the best method to assess the cervical spine, as soft tissue such as the spinal cord, nerve roots, and disc can be visualized.
+MRI is the most important diagnostic modality for patients with motor neuron disease, cervical radiculopathy, or myelopathy.

 Treatment of Acute Neck Pain